 We have launched a series of five blogs exploring the key challenges BAI has experienced installing similar services in cities like New York, Toronto and Hong Kong.
-Where part one focused on the issue of air quality, today we will be taking a look at how large-scale infrastructure projects can be completed without any disruption of train timetables.
+Where part one focused on the issue of air quality, today we will take a look at how large-scale infrastructure projects can be completed without any disruption of train timetables.

 Adapting to 24-hour transport

 Underground metros are busy places – the New York subway, for instance, sees an annual ridership of 1.680 billion passengers.
 Many cities operate train services that stop for just a few hours a night, and some even run 24/7.
 In Hong Kong, there are lines that close at 1:00 am before resuming service as early as 3:30 am.

 Popular with passengers, this provision of almost constant service presents transport authorities with a challenge – how can they find the time to conduct essential maintenance without disrupting the timetable?
 Furthermore, how do they integrate the new technologies required to modernise their offering?

 Plans change, deal with it

 This issue is especially pronounced when it comes to the telecoms equipment used to provide ubiquitous high-speed connectivity.
 Due to the sensitivity and complexity of the technologies used, extra care must be taken during installation to ensure they deliver the required level of service while also resisting the heat, damp and dust found in hostile underground environments.